treymarc/multiwii-gui-swing/README.md

 	mvn clean install

-* To export a Mac OS X application bundle you need the JarBundler Ant task which can be installed via MacPorts.
+* To export a Mac OS X application bundle run:
-After the installation you again have to add it to your local Maven repository:

-	mvn install:install-file -Dfile=/path/to/jarbundler.jar -DgroupId=net.sourceforge.jarbundler -DartifactId=jarbundler -Dversion=2.2.0 -Dpackaging=jar

-After that run:

 	mvn package -P mac

+For further information consult the README in the mac-bundle directory.

-Getting RTXT
+Getting RxTx
 ============
 Download and unzip the latest lib http://rxtx.qbang.org/pub/rxtx/rxtx-2.1-7-bins-r2.zip in the folder